How to Monitor Employee Computer Activity Effectively

 Once you have your goals in mind, research and choose the tool to monitor employee computer activity or combination of tools that best fits your needs.
 You can try out a few options using free trials or demos.

 When you judge software, look at how simple the setup is, the kind of data it records, the reports it gives and whether it matches your aims.
-If you want to track productivity, choose software that measures correctly but is simple and gives plain reports that separate active time from idle time.
-If security is the key worry, choose a employee monitoring software that records content and issues alerts.
+If you want to track productivity, choose software that captures work hours and application usage in plain reports.
+If security is the key worry, choose an employee monitoring solution that records file activity and issues alerts.

-After you pick the employee monitoring tools that match your aims, install them and enter the official work hours in the program.
-Choose the teams, job titles or devices you will watch.
-By doing this, the recorded data will show only the time spent on work tasks plus will not include private activity that happens outside scheduled hours.
+After you pick the employee monitoring tools that match your aims, install them and enter official work hours in the program.
+Choose the teams, job titles, or devices you will monitor so recorded data reflects scheduled work time and excludes private activity outside those hours.

 how to monitor employees computer activity